chen0040/cpp-ogre-mllab/README.md

 # cpp-ogre-mllab

 Game AI platform developed using OGRE and Neural Network implemented in Lua which allows user to create game bots which can imitate user's game play

+The project was built using MFC with VC++ 2005.